-What Is an Anesthesiology Expert?
+What Is an Anesthesiology Expert Witness?

-Anesthesiologists are physicians that have specialized in local, regional and general anesthesia as well as sedation.
+Anesthesiologists are physicians that specialize in local, regional and general anesthesia as well as sedation.
 They administer anesthesia and monitor patients undergoing surgical and Obstetrical procedures as well as endoscopies and MRI.
 Many anesthesiologists are experts in pain medicine as well as pain management.
 They will occasionally serve as a medical expert witness in the area of anesthesia and its application during surgery as well as with pain management issues.
 If you're looking for an anesthesiology expert, here is what you need to make sure they possess.

-It's important that an expert witness in anesthesiology possess practical experience, including recent experience administering and managing anesthesia in surgery.
+It's important that an expert medical witness in anesthesiology possess practical experience, including recent experience administering and managing anesthesia in surgery.
 This experience should also include overseeing consultations with patients, particularly if those patients are in a semi or unconscious state.

 Certifications and Licenses

 The clinical expert in anesthesiology for your case should be a specially trained nurse anesthetist or a physician anesthesiologist.
 An anesthetist has to undergo significant training and testing and is only allowed to monitor or aid an anesthesiologist or administer anesthesia on a very minor surgical basis.
 An anesthesiologist has completed medical school as well as an internship and residency and is a full-fledged doctor.
 They also must complete specialized training and achieve a series of certifications as well as a state licensing certification, which can be different in each state.